An 8-Module Online, Interactive Workshop

 Q: Things are very busy at work right now, and I’m afraid I won’t have time to keep up.
 How much time per week does this really take?

 A: We’ve worked hard to make sure people can take a workshop in the midst of their normal work life.
-For longer workshops, we build in a week off halfway through the course.
+For longer workshops, we build in a week off partway through the course.

 Each module’s lesson contains 90 minutes to 2 hours of videos.
 You may also want to view our software demonstration videos.
 We include those for four software programs.
 You’ll obviously need more time if you watch more than one.

 Each week, we have a one-hour Q&A session.
-You don’t have to attend, we just make those available so you can have any questions answered or listen in on others’ questions.
+You don’t have to attend; we make those available so you can have any questions answered or listen in on others’ questions.

 In other words, each week, there are approximately 2 hours of instruction, one hour of Q&A, and about 2-3 hours of practice time.
 So if you have a crazy hectic week during the workshop, you have catch up time.
 But If you have a crazy hectic month, you may be better off waiting as you won’t really have a chance to catch up.

 One reminder: You have access to the workshop website, all materials, and a place to ask questions for a year.
 So if you get behind, you aren’t missing out.
 You can catch up on your schedule.